dreww/help.github.com/_posts/2011-07-04-submodules.markdown

 ---
 layout: default
 title: Working with submodules
-description: A quickprimer for submodules
+description: A quick primer for submodules
 categories: advanced
 ---